 How important is changing my engine’s oil?

 Changing your engine’s oil and filter is one of the most vital maintenance procedures possible.
-Oil keeps friction down in the engine and prevents the motor from seizing up.
+The oil keeps friction down in the engine and prevents the motor from seizing up.
 Typical intervals for new cars are between 5,000 to 15,000 miles.
 Learn what’s included with a Mercedes-Benz oil replacement.